-While much emphasis is placed on advocating for additional funding and policy change with elected officials, there are other parts of government that are important in budget development, funding allocations and policy development.
-Administrators and staff within the Department of Health and Human Services (HHS) are important resources and should be included in your outreach.
+While it is important to advocate for additional funding and policy change with elected officials, there are other parts of government that are also important in budget development, funding allocations and policy development.
+Administrators and staff within the Department of Health and Human Services (HHS) and the Department of Education are important resources and should be included in your outreach.
 It is equally important to identify opportunities within state and local government agencies to educate and impact Black women's sexual and reproductive health.